-In this 1988 Waka huia episode, Sir James Hēnare (Tā Hēmi Henare) uses the phrase which has become the rallying cry of the Māori-language revitalisation movement, ‘Ko te reo te mauri o te mana Māori’ – the language is the life force of the mana Māori.
+In this 1988 Waka huia episode, Sir James Hēnare (Tā Hēmi Henare) uses a saying which has become the rallying cry of the Māori-language revitalisation movement: ‘Ko te reo te mauri o te mana Māori’ – the language is the life force of the mana Māori.
 Hēnare said this during the Waitangi Tribunal hearings in 1985, and was quoted with approval in the final report.
-The full quote and translation of the film clip is:
+The full quotation is:

 Ko te reo te mauri o te mana Māori.